Rotator Cuff Injuries

 - There may be a permanent activity limitation

-In some cases, surgery is recommended, especially for those people who are active and rely on their shoulder for a sporting career.
+In some cases, surgery is recommended, especially for those people who are active and rely on their shoulders for a sporting career.
 Doctors use the following criteria to determine if you are a candidate for surgery:

 - The symptoms have been present for at least 6-12 months.